bobbyluig/bobbyluig.github.io/_drafts/04-20-2024-the-elevator-is-slow.md

 ## Analysis

 With the simulation built, we can now analyze various aspects of the elevator system.
-Unless otherwise stated, we use 100k requests with a fixed seed for all of the experiments below.
+Unless otherwise stated, we use 100k requests drawn from the previously described distribution with a fixed seed for all of the experiments below.

 ### Floor Latency